nasirhafeez/npo-icbakery/README.md

 Rename the `.env.example` file to `.env` and set the values of the given project-wide environment variables in it.

-Rename the `parameters.php.example` file to `parameters.php` and set the values of variables according to the current site.

 *Install Composer*

+Use [this](https://getcomposer.org/download/) link to install Composer.
 Then run `php composer.phar install` to install the packages given in `composer.json`.